riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 --- abstract

-A **static Diffie-Hellman (DH) oracle** is an oracle that multiplies a given base point P in a group by a secret scalar x, yielding x\*P.
+A **static Diffie-Hellman (DH) oracle** is an oracle that multiplies a given generator G in a prime-order group by a secret scalar x, yielding x\*G.
-Certain cryptographic protocols such as oblivious pseudorandom function families (OPRFs) rely on an adversary's inability either to recover x or to compute x\*Q at a random point Q chosen after queries to the static DH oracle.
+Certain cryptographic protocols such as oblivious pseudorandom function families (OPRFs) rely on an adversary's inability either to recover x or to compute x\*Q for a random element Q chosen after queries to the static DH oracle.
 This memo summarizes the state of the art in attacks enabled by static DH oracles, and the resistance of widely used groups to such attacks.
-This memo concludes that static DH oracles do not meaningfully threaten the security of any elliptic curve groups recommended by the IETF for DH.
+This memo concludes that static DH oracles do not meaningfully threaten the security of any elliptic curve groups recommended by the IETF for DH, under any practically instantiable adversarial algorithm.
+Further, concrete security parameter estimates are given that show the number of adversarial operations needed to impact the security of each the considered curves.

 --- middle